wmeng1018/Chen-lab-website/contact/index.md

 # <i class="fas fa-envelope"></i>Contact

 Our lab is part of the [Department of Molecular and Human Genetics](https://www.bcm.edu/departments/molecular-and-human-genetics), at the school of [Baylor College of Medicine](https://www.bcm.edu/).
-We are located on the 8th floor of the Cullen Building.
+We are located on the 8th floor of the Taub Building.

 {:.center}